More in Category: Reading Activities

 Context Clues Chart

 Here is a handy anchor chart to show students how to search for context clues in a piece of text.
 The chart explains how to sue context clues and gives examples of three types of context clues that students can look for.
-You can download a copy here: How to Use Context Clues Related […]
+You can download a copy here: How to Use Context Clues Related Posts and […]

 Planning to Write with Story Dice